kadurushil/refactor-clean/steps/context.md

 - **Visualization**: `p5.js` for the main radar plot, a zoomed-in "god mode" view, and a time-series speed graph.
 - **Data Handling**:
   - **Web Workers** (`parser.worker.js`) with the `Clarinet.js` streaming library to parse large JSON files off the main thread, preventing UI freezes.
-  - `Oboe.js` is also loaded but the primary implementation uses the worker.
+  - `Oboe.js` is included in vendor files but `Clarinet.js` is the active parser.
 - **Data Exploration**: `AG-Grid` for tabular data view and `Chart.js` for plotting data from the grid.
 - **Persistence**: `IndexedDB` for caching large files (JSON, Video) and `localStorage` for user settings (UI state, theme, file references).